X-Genesis-Qhulut/DestroyJunk/README.md

 ```

 Make the limit some other number (eg. 10) or zero for no limit to how much it will destroy.

 ---

+## Warning sound

+If destroying, and there is nothing to destroy, it plays the sound SOUND_TO_PLAY (currently "igPVPUpdate") as an audible warning that trying to destroy your junk did not reduce your inventory.
+Change that line to some other sound if you want.

+Other sounds you might play can be found at [WoWWiki - API PlaySound](https://wowwiki-archive.fandom.com/wiki/API_PlaySound).

+---